YouTube Transcript Research

 Search, analyze, and cite YouTube content with academic rigor.
 Build searchable transcript corpora for qualitative research.

-Free 7-day trial.
+Free forever.
 No credit card required.
+First search needs no signup.

 YouTube Is a Primary Source

-Political speeches, expert interviews, public testimony, lectures — an enormous amount of primary source material lives on YouTube.
+Political speeches, expert interviews, public testimony, lectures.
+An enormous amount of primary source material lives on YouTube.
 But there's no good way to search, cite, or systematically analyze it.

 Until Now